Teenage OCD Assessment and Treatment | In London and Online

 Speak with an experienced medical secretary

-Book a one or two-hour child OCD assessment and diagnosis which they can attend from the comfort of home.
+Book a child OCD assessment and diagnosis which they can attend from the comfort of home.
 We have flexible payment plans available.

 Why choose Psymplicity for childhood OCD?

 A quick introduction to OCD in children and adolescents

 OCD can have a significant impact on your child or teenager’s life.
 But thanks to our three-step process, they will:

 - Get the right diagnosis and a holistic treatment plan tailored to their needs.

 - Receive the most effective treatment and medication for the OCD symptoms restricting their life.

 - Enjoy improved social skills, academic trajectory, and concentration, as well as relief from intense bouts of anxiety and distress.